alexwang-data/R-CSV-Geocoder/README.md

 ## 🤔 Why R instead of ArcGIS?

 In ArcGIS Pro, geocoding is a lot of clicking.
-This script takes a CSV in, returns a desired file format with address validation, and requires mimnial manual intervention.
+This script takes a CSV in, returns a desired file format with address validation, and requires minimal manual intervention.

 ## 📚 Libraries
 ```r